dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 ^^^^^^^^^^^^^^
 * Site visit Start
 * Any reason you'd expect tracks to be non detectable, e.g. strong winds or rain?
 Photo, comment
+* Mention in comment that this is a training run

 2 Fox track
 ^^^^^^^^^^^